zinzloun/burp_exam_prep/authorization_authentication.md

 Comparing to the original request

     6b c2 4f c1 [ab] 65 0b {25} b4 11 4e 93 a9 8f 1e ba
- we can notice that in the original request the changed byte is at the five position, in square brackets
+ we can notice that in the original request the changed byte is at the fifth position, in square brackets

  Morevore to obtain the root group ID 00 we need to change the byte at the position 8, in curly brackets